kevincfisher/Catscroll.js/README.md

 ### Setup:

 1. Include "Catscroll.js" in your page.
-(You can use the latest from our CDN:
 2. Initialize the Catscroll plugin once the DOM has loaded:

 ```javascript